samerlahoud/tutorial-lpwan-iot/ICT-18/perf-evaluation.md

   \caption*{Source: Lluís Casals {\it et al.}, Modeling the Energy Performance of LoRaWAN, Sensors, 2017}
 \end{figure}

 - DR0 to DR5 correspond to spreading factors 12 to 7 with a bandwidth of 125 kHz.
-DR6 correspond to spreading factor 7 and bandwidth of 250 kHz
+DR6 correspond to spreading factor 7 and a bandwidth of 250 kHz
-- For an end-device sending messages every 100 minutes, changing the spreading factor from 12 to 7 can increase its lifetime by almost 1.5 years
+- For an end-device sending packets every 100 minutes, changing the spreading factor from 12 to 7 increases its lifetime by almost 1.5 years

 ### Enhancing the Coverage with Multiple Gateways
 \begin{figure}